 COST: Supervision is a flat fee of $65/hour.

-About My Practice: In addition to being a Licensed Mental Health Counselor, I am a Certified Addictions Professional (CAP), and Certified in EMDR trauma therapy.
-I am currently working toward certification with the National Center for Compulsive Gambling, and working toward becoming a Mental Health Forensic Evaluator.
+About My Practice: I have been in full-time private practice for 6 this January 2020.
+In addition to being a Licensed Mental Health Counselor, I am a Certified Addictions Professional (CAP), Certified by EMDRIA as an EMDR trauma therapist, and an international certified gambling counselor, level two.
+I am currently working on level two certification by the Gottman Marriage Institute.

 - Registered Interns Need Malpractice Insurance.
 Interns have reduced rates.
 As soon as you begin your in school internships you should get your liability insurance and renew each year.
 I use CPH.
 There are several to choose from.

 - Your Title.
 There is only one way to identify yourself after you are approved by the state.
 On your business cards, website, all marketing materials, or email signature.
 The acronym RMHCI is also considered inadequate.
 Only licensed professionals may use acronyms for their titles.
 You must list yourself as REGISTERED MENTAL HEALTH COUNSELOR INTERN.
 No other terminology is allowed.
 You will see many people misuse this and they can be reprimanded by the state if reported.